APimenta24/KanonOS/docs/02_PRODUCT_BOOK.md

-# KanonOS Product Book
+# KanonOS – Product Book

-Version: 1.0 (Draft)
+**Version:** 1.0
+**Status:** Active
+**Last Updated:** 2026-07-08

 ---

-# 1. Vision
+# Purpose

-KanonOS exists to become the daily operating system for sports coaches.
+KanonOS exists to simplify the daily work of sports coaches.

-The objective is not to create another sports management platform.
+The platform centralises planning, execution, evaluation and team management into one connected workspace.

-The objective is to become the place where coaches think, plan, execute, evaluate and continuously improve their work.
+The goal is not to replace the coach, but to remove administrative friction and improve coaching quality.

-The platform should reduce administrative work while increasing the quality and consistency of coaching.

 ---

-# 2. Mission
+# Primary User

-Help coaches spend less time managing information and more time coaching athletes.

-Every feature inside KanonOS must save time, organise knowledge or improve decision-making.

-If a feature does not achieve at least one of these goals, it should not exist.
+The first and most important user is the coach.

+Every feature must create value for the coach before creating value for coordinators, parents or athletes.

+Future user roles:

+- Coach
+- Technical Coordinator
+- Parent
+- Athlete
+- Club Administrator

 ---

-# 3. The Problem

-Most coaches still work with multiple disconnected tools.

-Typical workflow today:

-• Word

-• Excel

-• Paper

-• Google Drive

-• WhatsApp

-• Personal Notes

-This creates several problems.

-- Information is duplicated.
-- Knowledge is lost every season.
-- Planning is inconsistent.
-- Communication becomes fragmented.
-- Administrative work consumes valuable coaching time.

-The coach spends more time organising information than actually coaching.

----

-# 4. Our Vision of Coaching

-A coach does not simply create training sessions.

-A coach continuously follows a cycle.

-Planning

-↓

-Execution

-↓

-Evaluation

-↓

-Learning

-↓

-Better Planning

-KanonOS is built around this coaching cycle.

----

-# 5. Product Philosophy
+# Product Principles

-The platform follows five fundamental beliefs.
+Every decision should respect these principles.

 ## Coach First

-Every feature must provide value to the coach before creating value for coordinators, parents or athletes.

-The coach is always the primary user.
+The coach is the centre of the platform.

+Every workflow starts from the coach's needs.

 ---

-## Knowledge over Documents
+## Planning Drives Everything

-KanonOS does not store documents.
+Training sessions are not isolated documents.

-It stores knowledge.

-Every training session, evaluation and planning decision contributes to a growing knowledge base.
+Every session exists because of an objective.

+Planning connects every module.

 ---

-## Planning before Execution

-Training sessions never exist without purpose.

-Every session originates from an objective.

-Objectives drive planning.

-Planning drives execution.

-Execution generates evaluation.

-Evaluation improves future planning.
+## One Entry Only

+Information should only be entered once.

+Existing information should always be reused whenever possible.

 ---

-## Simplicity over Features
+## Simplicity Over Complexity

-Every screen should answer one simple question.

-Users should never feel overwhelmed.

-Removing unnecessary complexity is more valuable than adding functionality.
+The interface should reduce cognitive load.

+The coach should spend time coaching, not learning software.

 ---

-## Progressive Growth
+## Modular Growth

-The platform should grow alongside the coach.

-Beginners should feel comfortable.

-Experienced coaches should discover more powerful planning tools over time.
+The MVP solves one clear problem.

+New functionality is added through modules without changing the existing workflow.

 ---

-# 6. Product Principles

-The KanonOS must always:

-- Reduce administrative work.
-- Respect every coaching methodology.
-- Never force a specific planning philosophy.
-- Require information only once.
-- Keep interfaces clean.
-- Prioritise mobile experience during training.
-- Be modular.
-- Be scalable.
-- Reuse existing information whenever possible.
-- Keep coaches focused on coaching.
+## AI as an Assistant

+Artificial Intelligence helps organise information, generate suggestions and automate repetitive work.

+The coach always makes the final decision.

 ---

-# 7. Target Users

-Primary User

-Sports Coach
+# The Coach Workflow

-Secondary Users

-Technical Coordinator

-Parents

-Athletes

-Club Management

-Each new user type should only be introduced after delivering clear value to coaches.

----

-# 8. Product Architecture

-The platform is organised around one continuous workflow.
+The daily workflow follows a continuous cycle.

 Workspace